Elvric/ClassNotes/Winter2018/Comp310.md

     * Process will not give up a resource until it is done with it
 * Circular wait
     * each process in the chain holds a resource requested by another. (chain of processes)
+* Process cannot be reset to an earlier state where the resources are not held

+---
+# 02-02-2018

+## Solving deadlock
+* Preemptions -> make sure a process does use any resources until it has acquired all it needs
+* System that prevents and avoid deadlocks -> prevents cycles.
+* Transaction give check point so that processes can move move back to the checkpoints -> negates irreversible processes.

+## Resource allocation graphs

+Set of processes {P1,P2,..,Pn} depicted as circles\
+Set of resources {R1,R2,..,Rn} depicted as squares \
+Dots inside a resource show how many units are available \
+Pi->Rj Pi waits for ( has requested ) Rj \
+Pi<-Rj Resource Rj has been allocated to Pi

+## No deadlock
+* If there is a cycle but at least one process is still active and moving forward no deadlock
+* If resources contains multiple units a circle is necessary but not sufficient for deadlock, we must have a knot meaning that no resources are allocated to processes that are outside of the circle.
+(No processes that can run)

+## Strategies for deadlock
+1. Ignorance: pretend there is no problem (restart your system)
+2. Prevention: design a system in such a way that deadlock is excluded a priori
+3. Avoidance: make a decision dynamically checking whether a request will, if granted, potentially lead to a deadlock or not.
+4. Detection: le the deadlock occur and detect when it happens, and take some action to recover after the fact.

+## Reaction to deadlock
+#### People
+Mathematicians find it not acceptable
+Engineers ask hw serious it is and do not want to pay a penalty of performance.

+#### UNIX
+Ignore the problem as prevention price is hight

+## Deadlock prevention
+Design a system that excludes the possibility of deadlock.
+* indirect method
+    * Prevent the occurrence of one of the necessary conditions
+* direct method
+    * prevent the occurrence of a circular wait condition \
+Deadlock prevention strategies are ...

+## How to set it in action
+#### Mutual exclusion
+In general this cannot be disallowed
+#### Hold-and-wait
+Require a process to request all of its required resources at a time making it block otherwise only activating it when all the resources are available.
+This prohibits resources from being use optimally.
+Sometimes it is hard to know in advance all the resources that a process will need.
+The programmer will have to give all the possible resources required by the process note that these are possible not required.
+#### No preemption
+If a process holding resources is denied a further request that process must release all its unused resources and request them again.
+#### Circular wait
+Can be prevented by defining a linear ordering of resource type.
+If a process ahs been allocated resource of type R, then it may subsequently request only those resources of types following R in the ordering.
+So P1 holds are R1 so it can only request Ri>1, P2 holds R2 so it can only request Ri>2.

+## Deadlock avoidance
+Make judicious resources allocation choices to ensure a deadlock-free system.
+However we might get to a state where a process can still run but deadlock is still unavoidable.
+* Evaluate current request and see if it will need to deadlock we need to have knowledge of future request. \